Castle of Blood: Production

 The idea for Castle of Blood came to Sergio Corbucci when producer Giovanni Addessi commissioned him to create a film that would reuse the Medieval sets from Corbucci's comedy film The Monk of Monza.
 Corbucci had his brother Bruno Corbucci and screenwriter Gianni Grimaldi write the script.
 The script is credited to a short story by Edgar Allan Poe, but the film is not based on any specific Poe work.
+The English-language version credits the (fictional) short story "Dance Macabre," which is the original Italian title of the film.

 According to Ruggero Deodato, who was the assistant director on set, he persuaded actress Barbara Steele to star in the film, although Steele had just done 8½ for director Federico Fellini, and wanted to distance herself from horror films.
 When filming was about to begin, Sergio Corbucci found that his schedule conflicted with the shoot and called upon his friend Antonio Margheriti to direct the film.

 Margheriti had a tight schedule for filming, and shot the film using the same method as a television production by setting up four cameras at once.
-To finish the film on time, Margheriti brought in Sergio Corbucci to direct the scene where Giovanni Cingriglia's characters murder Steele's character.
+To finish the film on time, Margheriti brought in Sergio Corbucci to direct the scene where Giovanni Cianfriglia's characters murder Steele's character.
 The film was eventually shot in 15 days.